 The Rutgers Geology Museum hosts a variety of fun and educational things to do for visitors of all ages.
 Most events are free or require a minimal fee.
 Some of the fun things to do at the museum include the annual Open House (highlights include hands-on activities for children, arts and crafts for all ages, and a gem, mineral and fossil show and sale), themed Late Nights at the Museum (some of the upcoming themes include Dinosaurs, Egypt, and the Ice Age), and special Rutgers Day activities.
 The museum also hosts children’s birthday parties.

-The Rutgers Geology Museum is located on the second floor of Geology Hall at 85 Somerset Street in New Brunswick, New Jersey.
+The Rutgers Geology Museum is located on the second floor of Geology Hall at 85 Somerset Street in New Brunswick NJ.
 Museum admission is free.
 The museum operates throughout the academic year, but is closed on Sundays and Mondays, during Rutgers Winter and Spring Break, during the month of August, and on major holidays.
 Visit the Rutgers Geology Museum online for more information on hours and dates of operation, as well information on directions and parking, and things to do at the museum.

 Featured Photo Credit: Dmadeo via Wikimedia Commons